Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 7. Manage and control your villagers all at once using Runik Kuchuk Tablet. <br>
 8. Simple GUI for interacting with villager and Runik Kuchuk Tablet <br>
 9. Customization for flexible gameplay experience.

+## Bug :
+1. When working villagers may keep staring at player and eventually get teleported, usually triggered when playing is close to villager and idle.
+Not game breaking, but it's out there.<br>

 ## USAGE GUIDE :
 ### Recruiting villagers.